lqhuang/awesome/languages/python.md

 ## Misc

-- 🌟 [nolar/kopf](https://github.com/nolar/kopf): A Python framework to write Kubernetes operators in just a few lines of code
 - [pikepdf/pikepdf](https://github.com/pikepdf/pikepdf): A Python library for reading and writing PDF, powered by qpdf
 - [desgeeko/pdfsyntax](https://github.com/desgeeko/pdfsyntax): A Python library to inspect and modify the internal structure of a PDF file <https://pdfsyntax.dev>
 - [ocrmypdf/OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF): OCRmyPDF adds an OCR text layer to scanned PDF files, allowing them to be searched <http://ocrmypdf.readthedocs.io/>